JingtaoWang22/cellar_docs/_posts/2021-7-16-preprocessing.md

 layout: null
 type: ui
 ---
-The preprocessing panel has two tabs, the first tab includes preprocessing tools that can be applied to any data type, and the other contains a special scATAC-seq preprocessing pipeline.<br>
+The preprocessing panel has two tabs; the first tab includes preprocessing tools that can be applied to any data type, and the other contains a special scATAC-seq preprocessing pipeline.<br>
-**Note**: To save the user some time, all Server Datasets have been preprocessed with the default options.
-Therefore, there is no need to run preprocessing again and you can directly run dimensionality reduction/clustering analysis.
+**Note**: All Server Datasets have been preprocessed with the default options.
+Therefore, there is no need to run preprocessing for these datasets and doing so might result in an error.

 * **PREPROCESSING**